 Most people think of impaired drivers as just those operating under the influence of alcohol.
 But 2015 saw a tragic first; more drivers died in auto accidents under the influence of drugs than alcohol.

 More than 40 percent of drivers tested in fatal accidents confirmed positive for drug use.
 Only 37 percent tested above the legal limit for alcohol.
-With the increased legalization of marijuana, it’s not surprising that more than 35 percent of drivers who tested positive had used marijuana.
+With the increased legalization of marijuana, it is not surprising that more than 35 percent of drivers who tested positive had used marijuana.
 Amphetamines were the second-most popular drug of choice: a little less than 10 percent of drivers tested positive for the illegal stimulants.

 The wave of legal marijuana spilled onto the state’s roadways.
 Between 2006 and 2014, marijuana-related traffic deaths jumped 154 percent, according to a September 2015 Rocky Mountain High Intensity Drug Traffic Area report.
 Additionally, Colorado emergency room hospital visits “likely related to marijuana increased by 77 percent from 2011 to 2014.”
 In 2006, marijuana-related traffic fatalities made up from 6.92 percent of all traffic deaths in Colorado.
 By 2014, that numbers jumped to nearly 20 percent of all motor vehicle deaths.

-When it comes to filing litigation against an impaired driver who’s caused you harm, you could be entitled to punitive damages, as well.
+When it comes to filing litigation against an impaired driver who has caused you harm, you could be entitled to punitive damages, as well.
 Punitive damages are those awarded in cases of serious or malicious wrongdoing to punish and are designed as a deterrent — such as driving while impaired by drugs and/or alcohol.
 Burg Simpson is dedicated to holding irresponsibly impaired drivers accountable for the injuries, deaths, and destruction they leave in their wake.
-Contact our Denver personal injury lawyers for help with your case now.
+Contact our lawyers for help with your case now.
 When handling these claims for our clients, we usually pursue punitive damages on impaired drivers who cause our clients injury or death.

-Its true drunk driving and drug use contribute to the majority of auto accidents.
+It is true drunk driving and drug use contribute to the majority of auto accidents.
 However, other factors such as prescription drug abuse, fatigue, road rage, and even age can result in impaired driving.

 Road rage – Road rage incidents are the most extreme type of aggressive driving, which plays a role in more than half of fatal motor vehicle accidents.
 According to AAA, road rage accidents injured or killed roughly 1,700 drivers every year.
 These incidents are on the rise as well, jumping 30 percent over last year.